FILM 208: Digital Media and Culture

 - Research Essay (15% of course grade)—Essay of 1500+ words discussing and analyzing the research you found about your topic.
 Includes a rough draft.

 - Creative Project (15% of course grade)—A digital project that takes any format and expresses elements of your research in a creative way.
-Prior projects include infographics, a series of memes, a collection of digitally edited photographs, a video, a prototype for an app, a podcast, etc. Includes a rough draft and informal presentation.
+Prior projects include infographics, a series of memes, digitally edited photographs, videos, a prototype for an app, a podcast, etc. Includes a rough draft, artist’s statement/explanation, and informal presentation.

 You can attend up to three film- or media- related events for extra credit.
 You must write up a response blog post (about 250 words) about the event within a week of its occurrence and post it to your website.
 (Label it as Extra Credit #1, etc.) Any event sponsored by the Film and Media Studies department counts, such as the Cinematheque series; other events should be approved by the instructor ahead of time.
 You will not need to sign in at the event.
 A description of the event that makes it clear that you were there is acceptable.
 The blog post should also discuss what you learned, your personal and intellectual response to the event, and how the event relates to course material, as applicable.

 Each extra credit assignment will make up for a missing week of discussion board contributions or an additional absence (beyond those already allotted).
 If these do not apply to you, your participation grade will be boosted by an equivalent amount.